Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 As discussed previously, Czechoslovak passports and Slovak birth certificates are the golden standard.

-Applicants need to provide a set birth certificates linking themselves and their qualifying ancestors – or other, preferably official evidence where these are missing.
+Applicants need to provide a set of birth certificates linking themselves and their qualifying ancestors – or other, preferably official evidence where these are missing.
 All non-EU documents must be apostilled (or, in certain countries, superlegalized) and translated to Slovak by a Slovak official translator.

 Letter stating the reasons for applying for Slovak citizenship.
 This the is applicant’s chance to describe their ancestry, heritage and add a personal touch to the application, as a whole.
 A bit like a college application.
 Sample letters can be obtained at embassies or county authorities in Slovakia (okresný úrad v sídle kraja).